 - Provides referrals for counseling and legal services as needed

-- Provides emergency, on-call coverage for the 24-7 crisis hotline on a rotating basis on-call services
+- Provides emergency, on-call coverage for the 24-7 crisis hotline on a rotating basis

 - Responds to emergency calls/situations as needed

 - Completes appropriate paperwork with all survivors in a complete and timely manner

 - Utilizes assessment or quality assurance measures regularly and maintain responses in Café database.

 - Collaborates with community organizations and staff to identify clients/populations that would benefit from therapeutic services